hexters/ladmin/readme.md

 ## Ladmin (Laravel Admin)

-This package will be handle admin page for yor laravel project.
+This package will handle the admin page for your laravel project.

 ## Installation